 - work and live alongside students in halls of residence

 The Residential Life Team works and lives alongside students in halls of residence and are a key part of the University’s welfare and support network.
 Contact your resident tutor in hall, if you have any difficulties or queries (from homesickness to accommodation problems, or anything else).
 If they cannot help you, they will refer you to someone else.
-If you do not live on campus, you can contact the Student Support office (as above).
+If you do not live on campus, you can contact Wellbeing Support Services (as above).

 - providing primary health care GP services to registered patients